iter-ai/toolbox-macos/integration/shortcuts/README.md

   in `integration/shortcuts/template`.
 - `format.mts` generates a spec file `spec.toolbox.yaml` that contains the list of actions and parameters for the `iter toolbox` shortcut.
-- `build.mts` stiches all the template shortcuts together and generate the final `iter toolbox` shortcut.
-Here, we adds conditional blocks that check the input action name, parses the parameters, and triggers the correct shortcut.
+- `build.mts` stiches all the template shortcuts together and generates the final `iter toolbox` shortcut.
+Here, we add conditional blocks that check the input action name, parse the parameters, and trigger the correct shortcut.
 - `run.mts` is a helpful script that runs the `iter toolbox` shortcut with the given input action name and parameters.
   This is useful for debugging.